SirManishKumar/MNSTermux/README.md

 bash setup.sh

-That it your work is done
+That's it your work done